 Watching for recurrence

-One goal of follow-up care is to check for a recurrence.
+One goal of follow-up care is to check for a recurrence, which means that the cancer has come back.
 Cancer recurs because small areas of cancer cells may remain undetected in the body.
 Over time, these cells may increase in number until they show up on test results or cause signs or symptoms.
-A recurrence of Wilms tumor is unlikely, but if it does happen, it is generally within the first 2 years after treatment ends.
+A recurrence of a Wilms tumor is unlikely, but if it does happen, it is generally within the first 2 years after treatment ends.

 Managing long-term and late side effects of childhood cancer

 The more time that has passed since treatment ended, the less likely the tumor will return.
-At this point, monitoring for late effects becomes an important part of follow-up visits.
-Late effects can occur almost anywhere in the body and include physical problems, such as heart and lung problems and second cancers, and emotional and cognitive (memory, thinking, and attention) problems, such as anxiety, depression, and learning difficulties.
+At this point, monitoring for late effects becomes a main part of follow-up visits.
+Late effects can occur almost anywhere in the body.
+They include physical problems, such as heart and lung problems or a second cancer, which is a new cancer that happens in someone who has had cancer before.
+They also include emotional challenges, such as anxiety and depression, and problems with memory, thinking, attention, and learning.

 Based on the type of treatment your child received, the doctor will recommend the examinations and tests needed to check for late effects.
 Usually, people will have blood tests to make sure no changes have occurred in their kidney function.
 This is especially important for people who have 1 kidney or had a partial nephrectomy.
 Follow-up care should also address your child’s quality of life, including any developmental or emotional concerns.